 • Wine: symbolic of the Last Supper and the Miracle at Cana

-• Hammer, saw and ladder: represents the tools used by St. Joseph the Carpenter
+• Hammer, saw, and ladder: represent the tools used by St. Joseph the Carpenter

-• Fava Beans: considered "lucky" because during the drought the fava thrived while other crops failed
+• Fava Beans: considered "lucky" because during the drought, the fava thrived while other plant crops failed.

 St. Joseph Table Thank You!